What is The Community Foundation of Frederick County?

 Individuals who make deferred gifts through their will, life insurance policies or charitable trusts are given membership in the Community Foundation’s Cornerstone Society.
-Individuals and businesses who give $100 or more each year to the Community Foundation’s operating budget are included in The Widening Circles Society.
+Individuals and businesses who give $100 or more each year to the Community Foundation’s operating budget are included in The Widening Circles Society and Partners in Philanthropy.
 Additionally, donors who create permanent and pass through funds in their names enjoy the recognition that comes with having their name publicized during Community Foundation activities and within Community Foundation publications.

 Are there any fees associated with creating a fund?